dlikeness/dlikeness/README.md

-- 👋 Hi, I’m Daniel Likenes
+- 👋 Hi, I’m Daniel Likeness
 - 👀 I’m interested in attaining a job as a Junior Software Developer
 - 🌱 I’m currently learning Full Stack development as a student in the Tech Elevator Bootcamp
 - 📫 How to reach me -